 - explorer.exe has encountered a problem and needs to close.
 We are sorry for the inconvenience.

 After resetting your PC you may need to reinstall one with the necessary programs and readjust Windows settings.
-Although a little troublesome but this method will most likely work.
+Although a little troublesome this method will most likely work.

 Don’t forget to bookmark and always visit every day Technadvice.com because here you can find the latest technology information such as How-to Guide Tips and Tricks Blogging Digital Marketing Windows Android Root Social Media games, ETC. Best of luck